9 Best LogRocket Alternatives & Competitors in 2026

 Automatic 2-way sync with PM tools

-Unlike LogRocket and other tools on this list, Marker.io is the only one to offer 2-way sync with PM software.
+Unlike LogRocket and other tools on this list, Marker.io is the only one to offer native 2-way sync with PM software.

 The normal process for collecting feedback from clients goes something like this: